andrelas1/blog/README.md

 For development, run:

-- `docker-compose -f docker-compose.dev.yml up --build`
+- `docker-compose --env-file ./src/config/dev/.env -f docker-compose.dev.yml up --build`

 This command will spin up the NodeJS app container as well as the MongoDB container for development.
 This uses the `docker-compose.dev.yml` file, making sure that the MongoDB container is created before the NodeJS app.